-What follows is a summary of the most common acronyms used in the program.
+What follows is a summary of the most common acronyms and vocabulary used in the program.

 Beaker: a scientist, grantee, or other researcher.
 Occasionally, and historically, used in a derogatory manor it can be used affectionately as well.

 Boomerang: A flight that is re-routed back to it’s point of departure.